AndreiThira/andrei-be-nc-news/README.md

    The values of PGDATABASE can be changed according to the name of your desired database.
 If you wish to add a hosted database, set the value of PGDATABASE to the link provided by your hosting provider.
 6. In the terminal, run the command ```npm run seed``` to seed the database.
 7. In the terminal, enter the command ```npm start``` to run the server.
 By default, the port when running the server is 9090, this can be changed in the **listen.js** module.
-8. Test by using an API client such as [Insomnia](https://insomnia.rest/) and execute a GET request at http://localhost:9090/api where a response should be served with a list of available endpoints.
+8. Test by using an API client such as [Insomnia](https://insomnia.rest/) or your browser and execute a GET request at http://localhost:9090/api where a response should be served with a list of available endpoints.

-### Usage <a name="Usage"></a>
+***

 ### API Documentation <a name="APIDocs"></a>